GertieGer/BioNetworkClustering/README.rst

     Use one of the strings from the list of splitting functions above, or pass your own function.
 If None, regular Louvain will be implemented.
 * verbose: ``boolean or None``
-    If True, prints some comments
+    If True, prints some comments.
 * randomized: ``boolean or None``
     If True, randomized option will be used.
 * remerge: ``boolean or None``